rickeygong/hugo-PaperMod/README.md

 ## Support 🫶

--   Star 🌟 this repository.
+-   Star 🌟 this repository!
 -   Help spread the word about PaperMod by sharing it on social media and recommending it to your friends. 🗣️
 -   You can also sponsor 🏅 on [Github Sponsors](https://github.com/sponsors/adityatelange) / [Ko-Fi](https://ko-fi.com/adityatelange).